-Here is information on the different sections of ES2 for Spring 2020.
+Here is information on the different instructors and sections of ES2 for Spring 2022.

 Department: Center for Engineering Education and Outreach (CEEO)

 Bio: Dr. Ethan Danahy is a Research Associate Professor at the Center for Engineering Education and Outreach (CEEO) with secondary appointment in the Department of Computer Science within the School of Engineering.
 Having received his graduate degrees in Computer Science and Electrical Engineering from Tufts University, he continues research in the design, implementation, and evaluation of different educational technologies.
 Ranging from software and hardware to interfaces and environments, Prof. Danahy explores how these tools can improve interactive educational pedagogies through supports aimed at learners in K-12 through university classrooms.
 With particular attention to engaging students in the STEAM content areas, he focuses his investigations on enhancing creativity and innovation, supporting better documentation, and encouraging collaborative learning.

 ES2 Section 01 will be taught using the Python programming language for Spring 2022.